microtrain/bootcamp/01-DevEnvironment/README.md

 In the section you will learn:
 * How to a dev environment from scratch.
-* Linux basics.
+* Basic Linux Commands.
 * How to install Linux software.
 * How to install the LAMP stack.
 * The basics of NodeJS and NPM.
 * The basics of Git and GitHub.
 * How to use and SSH key for authentication.

 The goal of this section is to gain an understanding of the dev environment and gain some comfort on a Linux command line.

 [Next: Install Ubuntu](01-InstallUbuntuLinux.md)